 Natural - Okay, FINALLY a term that carries some meaning.
 The word "natural" falls under the jurisdiction of the Association of American Feed Control Officials (AAFCO), the regulators of pet food manufacturing, so "natural" foods must be made entirely of ingredients from plant, animal or mined sources, and cannot be highly processed or contain artificial flavors, preservatives, or coloring.
 But SPOILER ALERT: the word gets a little vague when we're talking about which parts of an animal is included.
-Mmm hmmm.
-Take it from a dog, there are parts of a chicken I don't want in my dog bowl.
+Worrying, as there are parts of a chicken that your dog definitely doesn't want in his food bowl.

 Organic - An "organic" pet food is made without the use of pesticides, artificial fertilizers, waste contamination, or food additives.
 Or hipsters.
 This word is policed by the USDA, but not all uses are created equal.
 For example, "100% organic" is self-explanatory, but the word "organic" alone means it contains at least 95% organic ingredients.
 The phrase "made with organic ingredients" means the product contains 70% certified organic ingredients.
 So before you get googly-eyed over organic, know what it means.

 Flavor - As in "beef flavor dog food," this word doesn't require any actual percentage of meat to be in the food, but instead enough flavoring (usually from that animal's fat) to be detected.
-So "flavor" is a broad term, in the same way that my pal Dexter is "interesting."
+So "flavor" is a broad term.

 Dinner - A word that conjures the image of a Thanksgiving spread means something different on a food label.
 A can of "Turkey Dinner Dog Food" must contain 25% turkey, but the remaining 75% can be made up of other fillers of all varieties, including other meats.
 (Not unlike Aunt Edna's Thanksgiving Jell-O mold, come to think of it.)
 The same goes for words like "platter," "grill," and "entree."